Berthe Morisot: Training, 1857–1870

 It is hard to trace the stages of Morisot's training and to tell the exact influence of her teachers because she was never pleased with her work and she destroyed nearly all of the artworks she produced before 1869.
-Her first teacher, Geoffroy-Alphonse Chocarne, taught her the basics of drawing.
-After several months, Morisot began to take classes taught by Guichard.
+Morisot began her first art lessons in 1857, and her first teacher, Geoffroy-Alphonse Chocarne, taught her the basics of drawing.
+After several months, Morisot began to take issue with the dull and monotonic nature of Chocarne's teaching, requesting for a new teacher.
+She subsequently began to take classes taught by Guichard.
 During this period, she drew mostly ancient classical figures.
 When Morisot expressed her interests in plein-air painting, Guichard sent her to follow Corot and Oudinot.
 Painting outdoors, she used watercolors which are easy to carry.
 At that time, Morisot also became interested in pastel.